sjbrown/misc_work/genesis/rules.md

 #### Craft

- 1. Bump - Change the value of one die in the Dice Pool up or down by 1.
+ 1. Bump It - Change the value of one die in the Dice Pool up or down by 1.
 Eg, change a 4 to a 5 or 3.
 (You cannot change a 1 to a 6 or vice versa)
  2. Echo - Change the value of one die in the Dice Pool to be the value of a die that was just placed in a square by the previous player